Delivering the power of molecular testing

 Numbers and calculations rate, rank, grade, condemn and save us every day.
 Thinking about that and how critical calculations and numbers are to everyday lives, I began to ponder the challenges faced in our own “War on Pathogens”, specifically with Salmonella.
 After the completion of a 52-week sampling period, FSIS will publish the performance category of each establishment online.
 If there is sufficient evidence of poor process control at a particular plant, the agency may post this information much sooner.

 Contract food testing laboratories have experienced a 9.4% compound annual growth rate (CAGR) over the past five years, reaching $3.4B in 2013.
 One food contract testing laboratory was experiencing this rapid growth in pathogen testing volume first hand.
-It began exploring alternative testing options that could enable sustained growth while minimizing additional expenses associated with hiring additional staff, increased overtime, & facility expansion.
 This case study explores how the contract testing laboratory was able to grow its pathogen testing business within an existing footprint, with no additional resources, and provide a higher quality results to its clients.

 It is important to know how the results on a Certificate of Analysis are obtained.
 All pathogen methods are not the same and therefore the quality of the result can vary.
 This presentation will provide a risk assessment of different pathogen detection methods using a Failure Modes and Effect Analysis and will discuss how method risk impacts confidence in a Certificate of Analysis.